MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 ### Choosing what kind of data to export

-By default, a new export configuration exports Analytics data only (events, sessions, etc.) Diagnostics-related data [could be exported](https://docs.microsoft.com/appcenter/gdpr/diagnostics-export) by setting `Entities` property (`export_entity` model).
+By default, a new export configuration exports Analytics data only (events, sessions, etc.) Diagnostics-related data [can be exported](https://docs.microsoft.com/appcenter/gdpr/diagnostics-export) by setting `Entities` property (`export_entity` model) to a combination of `errors`, `crashes`, and `attachments`.
 The property also allows excluding Analytics data from being exported by adding `no_logs` value to the `Entities` array.

 ## Pricing